camunda/camunda/docs/src/introduction/quickstart.md

 {
   "BPMNProcessID": "order-process",
   "Payload": "gadvcmRlcklky0CTSAAAAAAA",
-  "State": "WORKFLOW_INSTANCE_CREATED",
   "Version": 1,
-  "WorkflowInstanceKey": 4294972120
+  "WorkflowInstanceKey": 4294971952
 }
 ```

 ## Step 9: Complete the workflow instance

-To complete the instance all three tasks have to be completed.
+To complete the instance all three jobs have to be completed.
 Therefore we
-need three task workers.
+need three job workers.
 Let's again use our simple `cat` worker for all three
-task types.
-Start a task worker for all three task types as a background process
+job types.
+Start a job worker for all three job types as a background process
 (`&`).

 > **Note:** For Windows users these commands do not work with cmd as the `cat`